Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 If your analysis depends on single data source, this step may not be necessary.
 But If you are doing on multiple files you have to follow the provided steps.
 1. Drop the the source files into working book
 2. Specify the columns to join on
-3. Join the files by using various join operation
+3. Join the files using four join methods
   - Full Join
   - Outer Join
   - Right Join